izotx/JMCRatingStarsControl/README.md

 # JMCRatingControl

-Custom control that can be used as a rating for any kind of content.
+Custom control that can be used as a rating tool for any kind of content.
+It comes with two kinds of buttons: star and rectangular.
+You can also choose between single and multiple selection modes.
+Number of displayed buttons and selection mode can be controlled using IB insepector.
+Have fun

 <h3>Usage:</h3>
 * Create a copy of JMCRatingControl.swift to your project